-Differences between the original and final budget reflect line item transfers that were approved by the Commissioners and the County Advisory Board and resulted in an increase in appropriations of \$438,000.
-The reason for this increase in appropriations was for the purposes of funding the emergency replacement of the Wareham District Courthouse chiller and cooling tower.
+Differences between the original and final budget reflect line-item transfers that were approved by the Commissioners and the County Advisory Board and resulted in an increase in appropriations of \$1,000,000 that was funded by unassigned fund balance.
+The increase in appropriations relates to further funding the County's general stabilization fund.